fluencelabs/cli/docs/commands/README.md

                                 absolute.
-Will be created if it doesn't exists -w, --watch                   Watch aqua file or folder for changes and recompile --air                         Generate .air file instead of .ts --common-js                   Use no extension in generated .ts file --const=<NAME=value>...
+Will be created if it doesn't exists -w, --watch                   Watch aqua file or folder for changes and recompile --air                         Generate .air file instead of .ts --common-js                   Use no extension in generated .ts file imports --const=<NAME=value>...
 Constants to be passed to the compiler --dry                         Checks if compilation is succeeded, without output --import=<path>...
 Path to a directory to import aqua files from.
 May be used several times